BaeSeokJin/BaeSeokJin/README.md

 <!-- Portfolio --><img src="http://img.shields.io/badge/-Portfolio-44A833?style=flat-square&logo=AffinityPublisher&logoColor=ffffff"/>
 </div>

-### 👋Hi there!
+### 👋Hi there!!
 I am a man who is growing as a backend developer.
 ##### 　　　I always think positively and have smile in my face and that is my strong point.
 ##### 　　　My hobbies are listening to music🎧, and traveling.✈I graduated from the Department of Japanese Studies and is fluent in Japanese!🤗